Why Going from Notebook to Digital Changes Everything

 Conclusion

-Fournil was built specifically for artisan bakers.
-The interface is simple, the learning curve is short and support is included.
+Fournil was designed from the ground up for artisan bakers: the interface works in a bakery environment, the data model understands recipes, batches and production schedules, and the support team knows what a proofing rack is.
 Take the first step: try it for free and see the difference for yourself.